Wasted-Audio/ebu-norm/README.md

 ```shell
 dbtp-norm -t -2 AudioFolder/*
 ```
-will create a dbtp-norm sub-folder and -2 dBTP all media files.
+will create a dbtp-norm sub-folder and -2 dBTP for all media files present.

 ### To-do List